openvinotoolkit/openvino/docs/optimization_guide/dldt_optimization_guide.md

 @snippet snippets/dldt_optimization_guide7.cpp part7

 <br>For more information on the executable networks notation, see <a href="#new-request-based-api">Request-Based API and “GetBlob” Idiom</a>.

 -	The heterogeneous device uses the `EXCLUSIVE_ASYNC_REQUESTS` by default.

-	-	`KEY_EXCLUSIVE_ASYNC_REQUESTS` option affects only device queues of the individual application.
+-	The `KEY_EXCLUSIVE_ASYNC_REQUESTS` option affects only device queues of the individual application.

 -	For FPGA and GPU, the actual work is serialized by a plugin and/or a driver anyway.